-XL completed the acquisition of a 66.03% stake in Link Net in June 2022.
+Axiata Group and XL Axiata acquired 66.03% equity interest in PT Link Net Tbk (Link Net) on 22 June 2022, which triggered a Mandatory Tender Offer (MTO) for the remaining shares.
+The MTO was completed on 6 October 2022, resulting in Axiata and XL Axiata holding a combined 99.52% stake in Link Net.
 All 2022 figures presented in this section are inclusive of Link Net's performance and relevant metrics for the last 6 months of the 2022 financial year.